Skip to cookie consent Skip to main content

 A soccer player practices an Olympic lifting technique.

-Once a player achieves those minimum strength thresholds, Newman encourages them to work on the following:
+Once a player achieves those minimum strength thresholds, the Center for Sports Performance and Research team encourages them to work on the following:

 • Core stabilizer exercises: These exercises have you move your limbs without moving your back or trunk.
 Examples include planks and bear crawls.

 • Olympic power lifts: Olympic lifting involves moving heavy weight very quickly.
 It helps players combine strength and speed.
 These exercises mimic the movements of jumping and landing, so they build the muscles required.
-Newman recommends the hang clean and power clean.
+The team recommends the hang clean and power clean.

 • Plyometrics: These exercises improve explosive power of the muscles.
 Examples include box jumps and broad jumps.
-Newman also recommends ladder drills with small half-inch or one-inch foot hurdles.
+The team also recommends ladder drills with small half-inch or one-inch foot hurdles.

 • Rows: Rowing motions improve strength throughout your trunk and back.
 Try any variation, including pullups, dumbbell rows, barbell rows, or cable rows.